Seeing a game at Swansea City would seem, without context, to be a pretty standard…

 It was in 2000 that another familiar theme came along: foreign investment.
 A Lebanese owner pumped in lots of money, got Cardiff City to the second tier and into an FA Cup final (they lost), but left them with terrible debt.
 He sold to a group from Malaysia led by an apparently interesting character named Vincent Tan.
 Tan decided that after 114 years playing in blue, Cardiff City — the Bluebirds, remember — should play in red.
 He said this was to increase their international marketing appeal.
 The fans revolted, but Tan owns the club.
 It took three years and, he said, some advice from his mother to change them back to blue.

 Cardiff made the Premier League in 2013, but they were relegated the next season.
 Starting in 2016, they rebuilt under manager Neil Warnock and finished second in the Championship in 2017–18, beating out Fulham for the automatic promotion spot by two points.
-They lasted one year in the Premier League (2018-2019) and the 2021-22 season marks their third straight in the Championship.
+They lasted one year in the Premier League (2018-2019) and the 2023-24 season marks their fifth straight in the Championship.

 Swansea City History

 Swansea Town was founded in 1912 and changed their name to City in 1969.
 They bounced around among the lower leagues for sixty-plus years before catching fire in the late 1970s with three promotions in four seasons.
 This put them in the top tier for the first time in 1981, when they finished sixth — still their highest finish.
 Incredibly, they turned right around with two straight relegations and went bankrupt in 1985!

 By 2001 they were in League Two, the lowest level of the Football League.
 Their finances were disastrous, managers were coming and going, and an Australian group of owners bought the club and got rid of all the best players.
 Dark times.
 They avoided relegation out of the league only by winning on the last day of the season in 2003.